Hacks season 2: Plot

-At a tour stop in the Midwest, Deborah runs into one of her old stand-up friends, Susan Essig, who is now working at Lord & Taylor.
+At a tour stop in the Midwest, Deborah runs into one of her old stand-up friends, Susan Essig, who manages a Lord & Taylor.
 Deborah feels guilty because years ago she sabotaged Susan at a stand-up showcase.
 She confesses to Susan, who states that she actually quit comedy due to an unplanned pregnancy.
-Ava and Marcus bond at the State Fair.
+Ava and Marcus bond at the State Fair over their shared insecurities.

 While at a show in Memphis, Ava's mother surprises the group by showing up.
-Ava argues with her about her involvement in an MLM scheme.
+She argues with Ava when the latter learns that her mother, who continues to question her career choices, is supporting herself by participating in a MLM scheme.
 Deborah goes home with Jason, a much younger man she meets at a bar.

 Deborah plans to tape a stand-up special with the confessional material.
-She enlists her old friend Elaine Carter to direct, and she meets with network executives in Los Angeles but is dissatisfied with the one offer she receives.
-Jimmy quits Latitude when the partners try to re-assign Deborah to a different manager.
-Kayla goes with him.
-Deborah vows to produce the special herself.
-Marty agrees to let her use the Palmetto to film the special.
+She enlists her old friend Elaine Carter to direct, but the network executives she approaches for financing are dismissive of her.
+Jimmy quits Latitude in protest when the partners try to reassign Deborah to a different manager; Kayla goes with him.
+Deborah vows to produce the special herself, with Marty even offering her the use of the Palmetto.
 Deborah is surprised to learn that he's engaged to his age-appropriate girlfriend.

 Ava's old friend Taylor invites Ava to do a short-term writing gig in LA that will overlap with Deborah's taping.
 Deborah encourages her to take the opportunity.
-The night of the special, Ava surprises Deborah by flying back early to be there.
+The night of the special, Ava surprises Deborah by flying back early.
 During the taping, an audience member has a cardiac event.
 He is rushed out by the paramedics but dies on the gurney.
-Jimmy lies about his health and the rest of the performance finishes smoothly.
+A quick-thinking Jimmy convinces the audience that he's still alive, saving Deborah from humiliation.

 Deborah's DVD release of the special, My Bad, sells out in minutes on QVC.
 Jimmy informs Deborah that there is a bidding war for the rights to the special.

-At the network's release party, Deborah publicly thanks Ava for her work on the special.
-That night she fires Ava so Ava can develop her own career.
-Back in Los Angeles, Jimmy informs her that Deborah that dropped the lawsuit.
+At the network's release party, Deborah publicly thanks Ava for her work on the special before firing her, telling her she needs to get away from Deborah and work on her own material.
+Ava departs to refocus on her own career.
+Back in Los Angeles, Jimmy informs her that Deborah has also dropped the lawsuit.